Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 to the floor.

-By struggling to free itself, a bird can break its foot, leg or toes.
-Keep nails trimmed.
+By struggling to free itself, a bird can break a foot, leg, toe or rip a nail

 Electrical Wires and Outlets: